serjdev/website/posts/html-is-a-programming-language.md

 ## Conclusion

 HTML could be (and should) the first step in your Front End Developer journey.
-Build a good foundation of your learning with foundamental markup language.
+Build a good foundation of your learning with fundamental markup language.

-PS: I'm starting my blog journey with this first artcle about HTML hope you liked it
+PS: I'm starting my blog journey with this first article about HTML, hope you liked it.